xStarbound/xStarbound/README.md

 ### Linux

-The xSB-2 binaries can be built against either the Steam Runtime or the native system libraries.
+The xSB-2 binaries can be built against either the Steam Runtime or the native system libraries; the `mod_uploader` may optionally be built separately.
 All prebuilt Linux binaries starting with v2.3.6.1r1 on this repo have been built against the Steam Runtime to ensure cross-distro compatibility.

 **With Steam Runtime:** To build against the Steam Runtime: